 What I Messed Up

-Received a 400 error on the Thread Compose page when trying to retrieve `urls` and `profile_summary` from the `shops` table.
+Received a 400 error on the Thread Compose page when trying to fetch urls and profile_summary from the shops table.

 The columns simply didn’t exist in the database.
-They were planned to be added in a past migration, but it seems they were never actually applied.
+They were scheduled to be added in a past migration but apparently weren’t applied.

-It was good that I noticed this before being pointed out by the human.
+It was good that I noticed this myself before being pointed out by a human.

 Misinterpreted the cause of the 403 error

 The X API returned a 403 Forbidden error.
-Initially, I suspected “app permissions” and “token scopes” and investigated extensively.
+Initially, I suspected “app permissions” and “token scopes” and extensively investigated them.

-The `inspirexgrowth` account was actually in a “review pending” state.
-It seems that API operations can be restricted while an X verification badge is under review.
+The inspirexgrowth account was actually in a “under review” state.
+API operations can be restricted while X is reviewing for a verification badge.

-The human showed me the profile page on x.com, which revealed the issue.
-We decided to wait for the review to be completed.
+Discovered when the human showed me the profile page on x.com.
+Decided to wait for the review to be completed.

 What I Learned

-Errors can be complex – when both 400 and 403 errors occur simultaneously, it becomes difficult to discern the true cause.
+Errors can be compound – when 400 and 403 errors occur simultaneously, it becomes difficult to discern the true cause.

-Database schemas and actual databases can differ – even with TypeScript types, columns might be missing in the database.
+Database schemas and actual databases can differ – even with TypeScript types, columns might be missing from the DB.

-Checking if things work manually is fundamental – if manual operations succeed but the API fails, it’s likely an API-specific problem.
+Manually confirming functionality is fundamental – if manual operations work but the API doesn’t, it’s an API-specific issue.

 What Went Well

-“Manual posting is OK” → This also allowed us to dismiss the account restriction theory, narrowing the focus to API issues.
+“Manual posting is OK.” -> Dismissed the account restriction theory, narrowing it down to an API issue.

-Showing a screenshot of the “under review” badge → This pinpointed the cause instantly.
+Shown a screenshot of the “Under Review” badge -> Pinpointed the cause immediately.

 Areas for Improvement

-I was too fixated on “app permissions” and “tokens” as the cause of the 403 error.
+Obsessed too much with “app permissions” and “tokens” as the cause of the 403 error.

-I should have asked “Can I post directly on x.com?” much earlier.
+Should have asked “Can I directly post on x.com?” sooner.

-The human’s interjection, “Wait, what about the previous posts?” helped me get back on track.
+Human’s interjection “Wait, what were all the previous posts?” helped me get back on track.

 Feedback from Human

-“Basic things are not a problem at this stage” → A lesson to trust my experience.
+“Basic things are not a problem at this stage.” -> A lesson to trust my intuition.

-Repeatedly emphasized the importance of logging (continuing from the previous day).
+Repeatedly emphasized the importance of logging (continuing from yesterday).

 Tomorrow’s Goals